 The bottom line is that building a “good” site is an art form much more than a science in this technological age we find our selves in.
 All of that being said most professional firms today will build you a good site that gives you a good base to start.
 Now what?

 Now the real hard part can begin, figuring out what it is your website going to do for you?
 Your website is the window into your company.
 It is no surprise that the vast majority of consumers research online before making a purchase, no matter if that transaction takes place virtually or in a retail environment.
 At the very least, your site needs to make your business look professional, stable and provide a little insight into who is running the place.
-Time and time again on website analytics reports we find that the “about us” page that describes senior management (ours is here).
+Time and time again on website analytics reports we find that the “about us” page that describes senior management has the most traffic.

 The next purpose for your site is to act as a lead generation tool.
 This can be accomplished through a number of ways.
 The important thing is to always provide an easy way for a site visitor to “convert” and become a lead.
 Having a website contact form on several pages of your site, make sure your phone number is prominent so people can call if interested, and link to your contact us page in your content.